-If you have asthma, the lining – or inside walls – of the airways are inflamed (or swollen).
+If you have asthma, the lining of your airways are inflamed.
 This inflammation makes the air passages particularly sensitive to irritants and asthma triggers.
-The swelling narrows the air passages, making it difficult for air (and oxygen) to pass through the airways and making it hard to breathe in and out.
+The inflammation may narrow the air passages and makes it difficult for air to pass through the airways and making it hard to breathe in and out.

 To further complicate things, when the airways come into contact with certain asthma triggers, the muscles around the airways tighten.
 This causes the air passages to become even narrower and gives you a tight feeling in the chest, like a rope is being tightened around it.
 Mucus can get lodged in the narrowed airways, causing more breathing difficulties.

 The triggers that cause the inflammation and airway constriction can vary in different people.
-What is known is that when the airway comes in contact with one of many asthma triggers, it becomes inflamed, constricts, and fills with mucus.
-The lining of the airway swells, causing the airway to narrow.
+When the airway comes in contact with one of many asthma triggers, it becomes inflamed, constricts, and fills with mucus.
+The lining of the airway may swell, causing the airway to narrow.

 Asthma triggers include: